lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 ## TLS 1.2 and DTLS 1.2

 The TLS 1.2 and DTLS 1.2 handshakes are not analyzed in detail in this document.
-One rough comparison on expected size between the TLS 1.2 and TLS 1.3 handshakes can be found by counting the number of bytes in the example handshakes of {{Illustrated-TLS12}} and {{Illustrated-TLS13}}.
+One rough comparison of expected size between the TLS 1.2 and TLS 1.3 handshakes can be found by counting the number of bytes in the example handshakes of {{Illustrated-TLS12}} and {{Illustrated-TLS13}}.
 In these examples the server authenticates with a certificate and the client is not authenticated.

-In TLS 1.2 the number of bytes in the four flights are 170, 1188, 117, and 75 for a total of 1550 bytes.
+In TLS 1.2, the number of bytes in the four flights are 170, 1188, 117, and 75 for a total of 1550 bytes.
 In TLS 1.3 the number of bytes in the three flights are 253, 1367, and 79 for a total of 1699 bytes.
 In general, the (D)TLS 1.2 and (D)TLS 1.3 handshakes can be expected to have similar number of bytes.

 ## cTLS

 Version -10 of the cTLS specification {{I-D.ietf-tls-ctls}} has a single example with CCM_8, x25519, and ed25519 in Appendix A. This document uses that example and calculates numbers for different parameters as follows:

-Using secp256r1 instead x25519 add 33 bytes to the KeyShareEntry.key_exchange in flight #1 and flight #2.
+Using secp256r1 instead of x25519 adds 33 bytes to the KeyShareEntry.key_exchange in flight #1 and flight #2.

-Using ecdsa_secp256r1_sha256 instead ed25519 add an average of 7 bytes to CertificateVerify.signature in flight #2 and flight #3.
+Using ecdsa_secp256r1_sha256 instead of ed25519 adds an average of 7 bytes to CertificateVerify.signature in flight #2 and flight #3.

-Using PSK authentication instead of ed25519 add 1 byte (psk identifier) to flight #1 and removes 71 bytes (certificate and certificate_verify) from flight #2 and #3.
+Using PSK authentication instead of ed25519 adds 1 byte (psk identifier) to flight #1 and removes 71 bytes (certificate and certificate_verify) from flight #2 and #3.

 Using PSK key exchange x25519 removes 32 bytes (KeyShareEntry.key_exchange) from flight #1 and #2.